Asaf-Zanjiri/virustotal_python_av/README.md

 - Edit the PATH_TO_WATCH & PATH_TO_LOG constants in client.py
 - Edit the API_KEY constant in server.py
 - Smile :)
 - Run server and then client.
-If there are errors try changing the server & client's port.
+If there are errors try changing the server & client's port/increasing the wait for result wait time constant.

 **Log file example:**